GSoster/idle-game/README.md

 ## Carpir - an experiment
 A simple Idle Game to identify and understand the skeleton of idle/click games.
 This project focus on identifying the most used mechanics of clicker games to (in the future) separate them from the game and create a tiny idle game framework.
-Idle game is a project to create a click/idle game in javascript.

 ## The TidleFW